Picture of Gussalufz (a wizard bearing a crossword).

 5d.
 Saga this distant relative of mine misused for cheap magazines?
 (10)

 This is a "Composite Anagram" (CA, also called a "Compound Anagram") and is considered an "advanced" clue type.
 I say, piffle to that!
 I think it's quite straightforward, once you've worked a few out.
+It's the only clue type where the definition part can be found in the middle of the clue (it can also be at either end, of course).

 You can find many explanations on the web, but I think my explanation is better (of course :-)).
 Just like a normal anagram clue, a CA has two parts, X and Y, and the clue's cryptic reading tells you that X is an anagram of Y (it can do so in a variety of ways, like Angering X gives Y, or X is Y after adjustments, or X rearranges to Y, etc.—the point is that the anagrind can be anywhere as long as the cryptic reading is grammatical).